syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 {% endhighlight %}

 {% highlight Xamarin %}
-//XlsIO supports binding data from data table using template markers in Windows Forms, WPF, ASP.NET, ASP.NET MVC and ASP.NET Core (2.0 onwards) platforms alone.
+//XlsIO supports binding data from data table using template markers in Windows Forms, WPF, ASP.NET, ASP.NET MVC, and ASP.NET Core (2.0 onwards) platforms alone.
 {% endhighlight %}
 {% endtabs %}

-Here is the screen shot of generated excel in which data type is detected and then number format is applied.
+The following screenshot represents an Excel file in which the data type is detected and then number format is applied.

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img4.jpeg)

 ## Bind from Business objects with images

-You can generate reports more appealingly with image support in Template Markers.
-The possible images supported are listed below.
+You can generate reports more appealingly with image support in template markers.
+The possible image formats are as follows:

 * GIF
 * JPEG